troclaux/notes/kubernetes.md

   - group of one or more containers
   - shared storage, network, and configuration for containers
   - e.g. a web application might have a frontend pod (running nginx) and a backend pod (running node.js with postgresql)
-- node: single physical/visual machine that runs components required to execute/manage containers within pods
+- node: physical or virtual machine that runs components required to execute and manage containers within pods
+  - managed by the control plane
   - each node can host multiple pods
-  - node types:
+  - each node runs:
+    - kubelet: communicates with the control plane, manages pod lifecycle
+    - kube-proxy: manages networking, forwards traffic to pods
+    - container runtime (e.g., containerd, Docker): runs the actual containers
+  - node roles: all machines in the cluster are nodes, some are control plane nodes, some are worker nodes
     - worker node
-      - higher workload
+      - runs user applications (pods)
-      - higher compute
+      - handles most of the compute workload
-    - master node
+    - control plane (master) node
-      - more important
+      - runs core Kubernetes components (API server, scheduler, controller manager, etc.)
-      - should have at least 3 replicas
+      - usually replicated (at least 3 replicas for HA in production)
 - cluster: group of nodes, highest-level structure in kubernetes
 - object: cluster's desired state
 - workload: application(s) running on the cluster